Why Leaky Gut Isn't Just About Food

 The Probiotic Debate and the Key to Your Health

 An important consideration in this is the difference between laboratory grown bacteria and the gut environment - the first being aerobic and the latter being anaerobic.
 This creates a competitive environment which makes it very difficult for probiotics to survive.
 Hence, often the actual benefit of probiotic supplementation is activation of the immune system around dead bacteria in the gut.
 Studies have actually indicated that most probiotics do not produce substantive changes in the colonization numbers of gut bacteria species.
-(3) Soil-based probiotics are safer and better colonizers.
-(4)
+Research shows that soil-based probiotics are safer and better colonizers.

 As with every impactful condition, the key to your healing is proper investigation of your biochemical indivdiuality.
 Let's begin today with finding and healing the root causes of your problems. www.truenaturehealthconsulting.com